rtidatascience/dc-addons/README.md

   .brushOn(true)          - if the map would select datapoints; Default: true .filterByArea(false)    - if the map should filter data based on the markers inside the zoomed in area instead of the user clicking on individual markers; Default: false
-  .markerGroup()          - get the Google maps group object containing all shown markers (regular group or cluster)
+  .markerGroup()          - get the Google maps group object containing all shown markers (regular group or cluster) .title()                - The html title attribute of the markers .fitOnRender(true)      - Whether or not to automatically position the map to fit all markers on the display after the initial rendering; Default: true
+  .fitOnRedraw(false)     - Whether or not to automatically position the map to fit all markers on the display after the markers have been cross filtered; Default: false
 ```

 ###### Choropleth Chart